skergoat/Minichat-with-Node.js/README.md

     - git clone the repository
     - cd inside the repository
-    - install the depencies by running npm install
+    - run npm install to install dependencies
+    - install and/or start mongodb on your computer
-    - change the database info in dbconnect.js
+    - change the connexion infos in dbconnect.js
-    - then run npm start
+    - run npm start

 It Works !